Alfresco/alfresco-ng2-components/lib/js-api/src/api/content-rest-api/docs/NodesApi.md

 ```
 ## initiateFolderSizeCalculation

-Initiate a new request to calculate folder size.
+Initiates a new request to calculate folder size.

-> this endpoint is available in **Alfresco 7.1** and newer versions.
+> this endpoint is available in **Alfresco 25.1.0** and newer versions.

 Initiates a request to calculate the size of the node with identifier **nodeId**.